-The Directors, David Stere and Clive Bowley have long experience in Architectural and Conservation field and manages the practice of 7 staff.
+The Directors, David Stere and Clive Bowley have long experience in Architectural and Conservation fields and manage the practice of seven staff.

 David Stere Director, has worked at the practice since qualifying in 2003.
 He is involved in all aspects of architectural design and specialises in the construction process, project management and 3D visualisation.

 Clive Bowley Director, IHBC, former Principal Conservation Officer at the well-respected Conservation Section of Canterbury City Council, has brought 30 years of conservation and design experience to the Practice and specialises in all traditional architectural detailing and design, and heritage consultancy.

 Tracy Perry-Stere Senior Architect, has worked at the practice since 2012.
 Tracy specialises in heritage projects and sustainable construction and was formerly a Conservation Officer at Canterbury City Council.

 Terry Lipsham RIBA Senior Architect, joined the practice in 2015 and brought extensive experience in commercial projects to the practice with a full range of Architectural proficiency to both our commercial and private clients.